 If he shows signs of stress or worry, then remove him from the situation and try again another day (bring treats next time to counter the response).

 If he is highly-aroused or super-excited, again remove him from the situation.
-Next time distract with treats around the trigger or experience, so Fido learns to show less interest.
+Next time distract with treats around the trigger or experience, so your dog learns to show less interest.
 Your aim with any experience is an eventual calm and relaxed response.

 Be mindful that he is still a puppy, he’ll also tell you when he’s done too much.
 Stressed dogs can become highly aroused; appearing to never shut off.
 In this instance, walk some regular routes, ones that he’s not particularly alert on until he’s in a calmer state.

 Although we’ve commented on socialization during puppyhood, the reality is, it never truly stops.
-We know that there are crucial periods where experiences are more beneficial, but no dog owner should get to 6 months old and think, “great, we’re done!”
+We know that there are crucial periods where experiences are more beneficial, but no dog owner should get to 6 months old and stop the training.

 How to Socialize a Dog